 Therapeutic Class: Nonbarbiturate Hypnotic

-Zaleplon belongs to the group of medicines called central nervous system (CNS) depressants (medicines that make you drowsy or less alert).
 Zaleplon is used to treat insomnia (trouble sleeping).
-In general, when sleep medicines are used every night for a long time, they may lose their effectiveness.
-In most cases, sleep medicines should be used only for short periods of time, such as 1 or 2 days, and generally for no longer than 1 or 2 weeks.
+It belongs to the group of medicines called central nervous system (CNS) depressants, which slows down the nervous system.
+Zaleplon will help you get to sleep faster and sleep throughout the night.
+In most cases, sleep medicines should only be used for short periods of time, such as 1 or 2 days, and generally for no longer than 1 or 2 weeks.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For zaleplon, the following should be considered: